Post-Traumatic Stress Disorder

 - Generalized persistent anxiety accompanied by three out of four of the following signs or symptoms: motor tension, autonomic hyperactivity, apprehensive expectation, vigilance, and scanning.

-- A persistent irrational fear of a specific object, activity, or situation which results in a compelling desire to avoid the dreaded object, activity, or situation.
+- A persistent irrational fear of a specific object, activity, or situation that results in a compelling desire to avoid the dreaded object, activity, or situation.

-- Recurrent obsessions or compulsions which are a source of marked distress.
+- Recurrent obsessions or compulsions that are a source of marked distress.